accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 A toggle control is a control that can have 2 or 3 states, so the user-defined state is persisted to the next state.
 It can be a screen lock control (the screen is either on or off), or a control for enabling or disabling application notifications.

 Examples of toggle controls
-- a checkbox
+- a checkbox,
 - a radio button,
 - a button that can have an enabled or disabled state.

 #### Transcript (time-based media)

-Textual content associated with time-based media using the appropriate technique (text present in the interface or in a text file located on the same screen or available via a button).
+Text content associated with time-based media using the appropriate technique (text present in the interface or in a text file located on the same screen or available via a button).
 This content gives the user access (independently of viewing the multimedia object) to
-- Everything that is said orally.
+- everything that is said orally;
-- All the descriptive information needed for an equivalent understanding of the action.
+- all the descriptive information needed for an equivalent understanding of the action.

 This textual information must be presented in the chronological order in which it appears in the time-based media.